-Iraq’s project on chemicals and waste institutional strengthening was selected in the first round for funding from the Special Programme of the UN Environment.
-This project is a first for the country in this field, and aims to assess Iraq’s waste management policies, structures, and coordination mechanisms to enhance their effectiveness.
-Iraq’s weakened institutional frameworks have been major barriers in the past to the sound management of chemicals and waste.
-The project will include concrete objectives such as increasing the number of management regulations, performing a technical review of the gaps in implementation, and raising the number of staff trained in this capacity to sixty.
+Iraq’s project on the institutional strengthening of chemicals and waste management was selected in the first round for funding from the UN Environment’s Special Programme.
+This project is a first for the country in the field of chemicals and waste, and aims to assess Iraq’s waste management policies, structures, and coordination mechanisms to enhance their effectiveness.
+Iraq’s weakened institutional frameworks have been major barriers in the past for the sound management of chemicals and waste.
+The project’s objectives include increasing the number of management regulations, performing a technical review of the gaps in the implementation of policies, strategies, and national programmes for the sound management of chemicals and waste, and increasing the number of staff trained in this capacity.

 The three areas that the project will focus on are: 1) the assessment of gaps, weaknesses, and needs in legislative frameworks; 2) strengthening institutional capacity to implement policies; and 3) implementing sustainable structures for policy implementation.
-The project demonstrates a clear commitment to build strong institutions and protect human health.
-In addition to Special Programme funding, the project will receive substantial government funding and technical support from UN Environment West Asia Office.
-The project will likewise focus on intergovernmental coordination, as well as partnerships with national, regional and international organizations.
+The project demonstrates a clear commitment to building strong institutions to protect the environment and human health.
+In addition to Special Programme funding, the project will receive substantial government financing and technical support from UN Environment’s West Asia Office.
+The project will likewise focus on intergovernmental coordination, as well as partnerships with national, regional, and international organizations.
 The emphasis on multilateral cooperation will ensure that Iraq’s ability to soundly manage chemicals and waste will continue to grow beyond the project’s duration.